Zaki978/European-Soccer-SQL-Data-Project/README.md

 - **Tableau**: Creating charts, dashboards and stories

 ## Database Structure
-The dataset is structured as a relational database and contains football-related data covering the Top 5 leagues in Europe from 2014-2020.
-The dataset consists of seven tables: appearances, games, leagues, players, shots, teams, teamstats with a total row count of 726,906 records.
-A description of each table is as follows:
+The dataset is organized as a relational database and includes football data from Europe’s Top 5 leagues spanning 2014–2020.
+It comprises seven tables —appearances, games, leagues, players, shots, teams, and teamstats — with a total of 726,906 records.
+The tables are described as follows:
 - **Appearances**: Player-specific match statistics
 - **Games**: Match details and results
 - **Leagues**: Information about the five major European leagues